 Aquascape Ideas for a 5-Gallon Tank: Nano Layouts That Work

 Five gallons — roughly 19 litres — is tiny, but that constraint is precisely what makes nano aquascaping so rewarding.
 Every centimetre counts, and the aquascape 5-gallon tank ideas in this guide from Gensou Aquascaping Singapore prove that small tanks can rival large ones in visual impact.
 With over 20 years of experience at 5 Everton Park, we have designed nano scapes for bedrooms, office desks, and retail countertops across Singapore.
+This guide sits inside our broader Aquascaping Styles Design Hub reference.

 Working Within Nano Constraints